Skip to content

 The cleanest cliff math in the SEC.
 Best for 3.75+ GPA non-residents and Mississippi residents who hit 29+ ACT.

-Ole Miss publishes the most detailed merit chart of any SEC school — and the most cliff-edged.
+Ole Miss publishes the most detailed merit chart of any SEC school, and it's also the most cliff-edged.
 Two thresholds dominate the math.
 For non-residents: at 32 ACT / 3.75 GPA, the Academic Merit scholarship hits $20,160/yr, which exactly equals the non-resident fee.
 Crossing that line effectively converts Ole Miss into in-state pricing for an OOS family.
-For Mississippi residents: the 1848 Award doubles from $2,000 to $4,000 the moment a 3.5+ GPA student crosses 29 ACT — a more valuable single-test-point gain than most peer schools offer at the entry level.
+For Mississippi residents: the 1848 Award doubles from $2,000 to $4,000 the moment a 3.5+ GPA student crosses 29 ACT, a more valuable single-test-point gain than most peer schools offer at the entry level.
 Above 33 ACT, the resident scholarship is capped at year-one tuition, so chasing a higher score buys $0.
-The under-published trap is the January 10 Entering Freshman Scholarship Application deadline — the door to the Women's Council, Stamps, and Provost competitive awards closes there, separately from any admissions deadline.
+The under-published trap is the January 10 Entering Freshman Scholarship Application deadline; that's when the door to the Women's Council, Stamps, and Provost competitive awards closes, separately from any admissions deadline.

 Sources used on this page